naufal151/phase-63/README.md

 ___

-Install [NodeJs](https://nodejs.org/en/ "Download NodeJs") for dev If you're already installed NodeJs, type `node server.js` on your terminal to serve up the server, and type `localhost 8000` on browser to open web page
+Install [NodeJs](https://nodejs.org/en/ "Download NodeJs") for dev

+If you're already installed NodeJs, type `npm install` to install all dependencies on package.json

+and type `node server.js` on your terminal to serve up the server, and type `localhost 8000` on browser to open web page